 Important components to track from a marketing perspective include:

 Here’s another example of how to think about your sales and marketing service-level agreements.

 Now that we’ve discussed the importance of SLAs and frameworks to help you get started, here is a step-by-step guide to building an SLA in Salesforce today.

-While other CRM will soon be documented, the focus of this "how to" is really on setting up Salesforce and building Sales SLA reports to measure the consistency of your SDR team's follow up.
+While other CRM will soon be documented (such as HubSpot), the focus of this "how to" is really on setting up Salesforce and building Sales SLA reports to measure the consistency of your SDR team's follow up.

 Install Rollup Helper from the AppExchange

 Create the following custom fields at the Lead Level:

 Create a custom filter with the following criteria: Name = Sales Touches